 Money and duty free for Morocco

-Currency & Money
+Currency and Money

-Moroccan Dirham (MAD; symbol Dh) = 100 centimes.
-Notes are in denominations of Dh200, 100, 50, 20 and 10.
-Coins are in denominations of Dh10, 5 and 1, and 50, 20, 10 and 5 centimes.
+Moroccan Dirham (MAD; symbol Dh), where every 100-unit is called a santim.
+Notes are in denominations of Dh200, 100, 50, and 20.
+Coins are in denominations of Dh10, 5 and 1, as well as 20, 10 and 5 santim coins.

 Morocco duty free

 The following goods may be imported into Morocco without incurring customs duty:

 Firearms and ammunition, narcotics, and publications containing immoral, sexual or offensive material.

 You must obtain permission to export expensive cultural artefacts.
 Exporting national currency, the Moroccan dirham, is forbidden.